Aversefun/x3139-chess/README.md

 - En passant
 - Showing available moves
 - Requiring you to get out of check if you are in check
-- Checkmate detection (working on)
+- Checkmate detection (because of the tiles it is possible to capture the king, so this is regarded as a checkmate)

 Stuff that will be implemented Soon :tm::